joakimk/rpi-erlang/README.md

 WIP: Looking into if I can build an erlang docker image for Raspberry PI (want it as a base for an Elixir image).

+## TODO:

+- make it work
+- publish
+- add build time to readme

 Will be published at https://hub.docker.com/r/joakimk/rpi-erlang/

 ## Installing and running